 In-flight meal: Japanese selection

 I had a choice between this or the international one.
 I can't remember what was the international one, but I picked this instead as I am a big fan of Japanese food.
-This meal consist of pork chop rice , with cold seafood snack and vegetable plus lotus and Yam mooncake.
-I find it to be quite satisfying even though its not the best airline food I eaten so far.
+This meal consists of pork chop rice, with cold seafood snack and vegetable plus lotus and Yam mooncake.
+I find it to be quite satisfying even though it is not the best airline food I ate so far.
 For my beverages, I had green tea and Coke.

 The aircraft pushed back slightly behind schedule, but I was glad we were on our way.
 I was afraid the weather would delay our flight and if that had happened, it might jeopardize my short stay in Tokyo.
 Fortunately, everything went on schedule.
 The rain was pouring but we proceeded to runway 10 for a powerful departure to Tokyo Haneda Airport.

-Taking off in the rain wasn't turbulent, in fact the most parts of the flight was smooth.
+Taking off in the rain wasn't turbulent, in fact, most parts of the flight were smooth.
 I was busy snapping photos and playing with the electronic window shade for the take-off to the cruising flight level, like a kid playing his new toy!
 The ANA crew were very accommodating with photo-taking of the cabin, so that made my life easier.